pismute/coroutine-tutorial/tutorial.md

 restriction on the number of yield statements in a generator, in this sense they are analogous to a the ``return``, but this comparison is somewhat misleading because they are fundamentally different actions.
-A return statement is a statement, while a yield is an expression.
+A return is a statement, while a yield is an expression.

 A generator is a special case of the more general type of structures known as asymmetric coroutines.
 The distinction